 A standard DVD only has one layer on one side of the disc and can store up to 4.7 GB of data.
 However, because of the structure of DVDs, there is some flexibility in terms of adding more layers that can store information.

 The next two formats of read-only DVDs are the DVD-9 and DVD-18 discs.
 These are the dual layer DVD media.
 The DVD-9 media contains two information layers readable from one side of the disc and therefore no disc flipping is necessary.
+This makes it the most popular DVD movie format because you want a movie to play through without interruption.
 Often you will notice a slight hesitation in a movie at about the one hour mark as the laser light is refocused from the first information layer to the second information layer deeper in the disc structure.

 The image below is taken from the back of the packaging of a DVD movie disc.
 This is a dual-layer and one sided disc and it clearly states that the layer transition will trigger a slight pause or hesitation when the disc is being played.
 This statement is likely present to ensure the viewer of the movie that there is no flaw in the disc but simply a by-product of this format type.